knoxa/knoxa.github.io/text/semantic.md

 ## War Diary

 These ideas are easier to get across in the context of a specific example.
-I'll use the [war-diary](https://knoxa.github.io/war-diary/) corpus, which contains selected transcripts from the war diaries of British units in the Forst World War held in The National Archive (TNA).
+I'll use the [war-diary](https://knoxa.github.io/war-diary/) corpus, which contains selected transcripts from the war diaries of British units that fought in in the First World War, held in The National Archive (TNA).

 ## Source References

-Since all the source material comes from The National Archive, I use [their citation scheme](https://www.nationalarchives.gov.uk/help-with-your-research/citing-records-national-archives/) for any source material I transcribe.
+Since all the source material comes from TNA, I use [their citation scheme](https://www.nationalarchives.gov.uk/help-with-your-research/citing-records-national-archives/) for any source material I transcribe.
 For example, the *series* for Western Front diaries is [WO 95](https://discovery.nationalarchives.gov.uk/browse/r/h/C14303).
 Below this is the record [WO 95/1486](https://discovery.nationalarchives.gov.uk/details/r/C4554637) covering the 1914 diaries for 11<sup>th</sup>Infantry Brigade.
 I'll also call this level of record as a series, which makes the next level down a *piece*.
 The 1914 diary is then in 3 pieces:
 [WO 95/1486/1](https://discovery.nationalarchives.gov.uk/details/r/C14016968), [WO 95/1486/2](https://discovery.nationalarchives.gov.uk/details/r/C14016969) and [WO 95/1486/3](https://discovery.nationalarchives.gov.uk/details/r/C14016970).
 If I download a piece I get one or more PDF files, each of which is an *item*.
 If there's only one item, the PDF filename reflects the piece reference.
 If there's more than one item, each gets a one-up number added to the piece reference.
 I include these item numbers in any source reference I make.
-The page numbers in my references refer to the pages of the item PDF document.
+The page numbers in my references refer to the pages of the item PDF file.

 ## Structure

-Hereafter, I'll use the term *document* to refer to an original artefact or its transcription, and I'll say *source document* or *transcribed document* if the context doen't make that clear.
+Hereafter, I'll use the term *document* to refer to an original artefact or its transcript, and I'll say *source document* or *transcribed document* if the context doen't make that clear.

 The documents are [XHTML](https://en.wikipedia.org/wiki/XHTML).
 This is a well formed [XML](https://en.wikipedia.org/wiki/XML), so readily machine processable.
 I use the [Dublin Core](https://www.dublincore.org/specifications/dublin-core/dcmi-terms/) *source* term to add the TNA reference to the HTML _head_ element of each transcribed document.